-FBSP 410 Food and Beverage control and management
+FBSP 410 Food and Beverage Cost Control

 A control system is essential to guide and regulate best practices and maintain financial rigour in food and beverage operations.
-This course is designed to enable students to develop an understanding of forecasting, budgeting and cost controls, while contributing to the overall profit margin of the business.
+This course is designed to enable students to develop an understanding of forecasting, budgeting and cost controls in the domain of food and beverage, while contributing to the overall profit margin of the business.
 Theoretical classes with real time case studies and industry inputs by experts would be the bases for effective course delivery.

-FBSP203 F&B Service I Food and beverage service plays a vital role in the success of food service operations in institutions, quick service concepts and catering establishments.
+FBSP 203 F&B Service I

+Food and beverage service plays a vital role in the success of food service operations in institutions, quick service concepts and catering establishments.
 The course focuses on restaurant operations, departmental hierarchy, and dynamics of diverse types of service styles.
 Lectures, product knowledge dissemination, lab practical's and industry visits form the formative assessments and course delivery method.

-FBSP204 F&B Service II
+FBSP 204 F&B Service II